Nutrition for Healthy Hair-Prevention Starts from the Inside

 Protein: The Building Block of Hair Structure

 Hair is made of keratin, a type of protein.
-That means your strands constantly need protein to grow and repair.
+That means your strands constantly need protein for hair repair, growth, and strength.
 A lack of protein in your diet weakens hair and causes breakage.

 Sources: Eggs, lean meats, beans, tofu, and quinoa.